men32z/learning-tracker-app/README.md

 ## Live Demo
 ### Manual test
-you can create an account or you can use this credentials.
+you can create an account or you can use these credentials.
 ```
 email: 'test@test.com'
 password: '123123'